Stave off decay by daily care.William Morris, upon setting up the Society for the Protection of Ancient Buildings in 1877

 - preserving heritage: regular, minimal and small scale work maintains original features and fabric

 - saving money: when things go wrong they cost a lot to put right.
 One of the best ways to avoid major repairs is regular care and ongoing maintenance.
+Historic England's research 'The Value of Maintenance?' has proved that acting on small repairs now can save 15-20% in costs further down the line.

-- preserving resources: preventative maintenance is sustainable, by keeping buildings in a good condition we save the energy and materials needed to repair them
+- preserving resources: preventative maintenance is sustainable; by keeping buildings in a good condition we save the energy and materials needed to repair them

 - promoting guardianship and community involvement: historic churches are in our care in trust for the next generation, as they have been for centuries.
 Maintenance keeps them in good repair, and can involve communities in caring for their own heritage